School Dress Code

 The provision of Information and Communication Technologies at Tuart Hill Primary School expands the range of teaching and learning opportunities available to staff and students.
 Access to these services will enable improvement in learning outcomes and effective integration across the West Australian Curriculum.

 Educating students for a rapidly changing world makes it is important for them to learn to use technology constructively and effectively.
-The agreements below will enable students and their parents to understand the guidelines for the acceptable use of ICT services.
+The agreement below will enable students and their parents to understand the guidelines for the acceptable use of ICT services.

 Working with Children